sensu/sensu-docs/content/sensu-go/5.17/installation/auth.md

 ---
 title: "Authentication"
-description: "In addition to built-in RBAC, Sensu includes commercial support for authentication using a Lightweight Directory Access Protocol (LDAP) provider.
+description: "In addition to built-in basic authentication and RBAC, Sensu includes commercial support for authentication using Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OIDC.
 Read this guide to configure an authentication provider."
 weight: 40
 version: "5.17"
 product: "Sensu Go"